 Our worldview affects every action we take and everything we say.
-Who will I be friends with?
-How will I treat my parents?
-What do I do if someone hurts me or others?
-Does anything really matter?
-The answers to these questions are shaped by our worldview.
-The more our worldview lines up with the Bible, the more our lives line up with ultimate reality and the more we experience God’s peace.
+The more our worldview lines up with the Bible, the more our lives line up with what is true.

-- What I want the group to know and understand: What a worldview is and how it shapes our lives.
+- KNOW: What a worldview is and how it shapes our lives.

-- What I want the group to experience: A growing awareness of how we are influenced by other worldviews around us.
+- EXPERIENCE: A growing awareness of how we are influenced by other worldviews around us.

-- How I want the group to respond: Begin to see how one’s worldview affects people in their daily lives.
+- DO: Begin to see how their worldview affects their daily lives.

 Paul is having conversations with people from a variety of backgrounds when some of them hear him talking about Jesus and want him to explain more.

-2. As Paul talks with these people, he engages with them about their worldview or views on the “Big Questions” in life: What is God like?
-What is the source of spiritual truth?
-What is true of people?
-Who is Jesus?
-What is life about?
-Where in these verses do you see Paul addressing these questions?
+As Paul talks with these people, he engages with them about their worldview or views on the “Big Questions” in life.
+These questions are in the box below.

 Allow the group to discuss (If you have enough people in your group, divide into pairs or smaller groups and have pairs or groups look for verses that speak to each of the questions).
 He speaks to what God is like in verses 23–25 and 30–31.
 He points to the source of spiritual truth in verse 23 when he proclaims what God is like.
 He and others inspired by God communicated God’s truth in what was recorded in the Bible (see also 2 Peter 1:20–21).
 He speaks to what people are like in verses 26 and 29–30.
 He addresses who Jesus is in verses 18 and 31.
 And he speaks to what life is about in verse 27.